spacetelescope/jwst/docs/jwst/assign_wcs/arguments.rst

 ``--slit_y_high`` (float, default=0.55)
   Upper edge of a NIRSpec slit in slit units.

-  Slit units are specified as a fraction of the nominal slit or shutter height in detector orientation.
+  Slit units are specified as a fraction of the nominal slit or shutter height.
   In these relative units, -0.5 is the nominal *top* edge of the slit open area in science orientation, 0.0 is the center of the slit, and 0.5 is the nominal *bottom* edge of the slit open area in science orientation.